Proteobot/Results_quant_ion_DIA_AIF/README.md

-# Results_quant_peptidoform_DDA
+# Results_quant_peptidoform_DIA
-Results_quant_peptidoform_DDA
+Results_quant_peptidoform_DIA

-This repository contains all the information necessary to plot the figure of the ProteoBench module `DDA quantification - peptidoforms`.
+This repository contains all the information necessary to plot the figure of the ProteoBench module `DIA quantification - precursor ions`.
 It is generated automatically when benchmark runs are uploaded for public submission.

 ## Delete keys manually